alkhe/synthesizer/README.md

 # synthesizer

 A lightweight, practical task runner.
-Great for build systems, testing, and deployments!
+Great for build systems, testing, and deployments! `synthesizer` has the speed of a Makefile and the power of Gulp.

-When a Makefile is not enough, but Gulp is too much.

 ## Install